Anequit/SCD/README.md

 [![GitHub repo size](https://img.shields.io:/github/repo-size/Anequit/SCD)](https://github.com/Anequit/SCD/releases)

 ## About
-SCD is a simplistic downloader built specifically for [cyberdrop](https://cyberdrop.me/) to make downloading albums from the site a quick and simple process, this is done with [.net 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and [AvaloniaUI](http://avaloniaui.net/).
+SCD is a simplistic downloader built specifically for [cyberdrop](https://cyberdrop.me/) to make downloading albums from the site a quick and simple process.
+This application is made with [.net 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and [AvaloniaUI](http://avaloniaui.net/).

 ## Supported Platforms
  * Windows